Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Scope1/2/3 aggregation and year-on-year assessment

-Review business strategy Consider business strategy, portfolio restructuring
+Review business strategy Consider business strategy, asset replacement

 If risks and opportunities are identified via the evaluation methods at each business phase, we use the tool shown below in Risk Assessment & Management Activities to assess the impact of risks and opportunities on business.
 Risk Assessment & Management Activities include quantitative evaluations such as scenario analyses and stress tests, and qualitative evaluations such as assessments of compliance with investment policy and GHG reduction targets.
 Quantitative information for risks and opportunities not related to climate change is added to climate change risk and opportunity information that has been quantitatively assessed.
 This information is then used to analyze the level of contributions to earnings.